pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [x] API: Implement an endpoint to return skill topics for the give skill
 - [x] UI: Design UI to display list of topics for the givek skill
   - Note:
-    - Once proctor clicks start proctoring, the proctor will be shown a series of question topics
+    - Once judge clicks start judging, the judge will be shown a series of question topics
     - Display topics along with weitage option to grade

 ### Grade candidate for list of skill topics:

-- [x] DB: "Grades" table schema : MIS ID, SKILL CATEGORY ID, Grading Topic Id, Grade, ProctorId
+- [x] DB: "Grades" table schema : MIS ID, SKILL CATEGORY ID, Grading Topic Id, Grade, JudgeId
-- [x] API: Implement an endpoint to add/update candidate for the given Skill topics and by given proctor
+- [x] API: Implement an endpoint to add/update candidate for the given Skill topics and by given judge
-- [x] UI: On clicking Submit button call endpoint to save candidate grades for the given Skill topics and by given proctor
+- [x] UI: On clicking Submit button call endpoint to save candidate grades for the given Skill topics and by given judge

-### View list of graded candidite for a proctor:
+### View list of graded candidite for a judge:

-- [x] API: Implement an endpoint to return grades for the given candidate/Skill/proctor
+- [x] API: Implement an endpoint to return grades for the given candidate/Skill/judge
-- [x] UI: Design UI to display candidate grades for the given candidate/Skill/proctor
+- [x] UI: Design UI to display candidate grades for the given candidate/Skill/judge
       Note: - Allow edit option to change the grade - Once event time is over, NO ONE should be able to change the grade

 ### Candidate Status: